Blue Chips: Reception

 The film earned mixed reviews from critics.

 Hal Hinson of The Washington Post panned the film, writing, "The ostensible subject here is the big business of college athletics, and, just as The Program tried to do with college football, the film's purpose is to expose the corruption behind the scenes of so-called amateur athletics that have transformed the sport into a desperate money grab.
 But, like The Program, this strident, unconvincing bit of movie muckraking uses our national sports mania to decoy us into sitting through a dreary lecture about ethics and moral corner-cutting.
 What's most surprising here is that the assembled talent—from the worlds of basketball and movies—is so impressive and, still, the work is so tired.
 As the coach who exchanges his soul for a winning program, Nick Nolte struts and bellows in a desperate attempt to bring his character to life, and though he works up quite a lather, all he gets for the effort is sweat stains."

-Blue Chips currently holds a 37% rating on Rotten Tomatoes based on 27 reviews.
+Roger Ebert however gave the film three stars.
+"The movie contains a certain amount of basketball, but for once here's a sports movie where everything doesn't depend on who wins the big game," he wrote.
+"It's how they win it. [..]
+What Friedkin brings to the story is a tone that feels completely accurate; the movie is a morality play, told in the realistic, sometimes cynical terms of modern high-pressure college sports."

+In the years since the film was released, it has received more positive reviews.
+Since 2020, Rolling Stone, Yardbarker and The Athletic listed it as one of the best sports movies of all time.
+Friedkin (and several others related to the production) participated in an article detailing the history of the film in 2019 for Sports Illustrated.

+In 2023, Jason Diamond of Esquire wrote a favorable review of the film, writing "Blue Chips suffered because it was ahead of its time." and "Eventually, a new generation that had read none of the bad reviews (nor would probably care about them) discovered Blue Chips.
+It is frequently counted among the best sports movies ever made and earned new accolades in 2019 when media outlets did 25th anniversary retrospectives."
+The same year, Jason Guerrasio of Business Insider listed it as one of the 35 sports movies to watch in your lifetime.

+Accolades

 Shaquille O'Neal was nominated for a Razzie Award for "Worst New Star".
 The film ranked No. 3 on Complex Magazine's Best Basketball Movies list.